delfick/credo/README.rst

 Setting up the Magic Metadata Server
 ++++++++++++++++++++++++++++++++++++

+The magic metadata server is the http://169.254.169.254 server for your local machine.

+Currently it only supports /latest/meta-data/iam/security-credentials, thus allowing any amazon sdk to authenticate with amazon.

+Also, it only works with identity provider credentials (so it won't work with the user credentials you've imported into credo) but that restriction aside, it does work.

+To setup it up on your computer, follow the following instructions:

 1. ``virtualenv <virtualenv target directory>``
 2. ``source <virtualenv source>/bin/activate``
 3. ``pip install credo_manager``